six50/sixfifty/_posts/2017-05-03-election-data-roundup-may-3rd.md

 tags:    roundup
 authors: dan-howarth
 intro:   Labour losing support on three fronts.
 Is Wales the new Scotland?
 What are the chances of a Le Pen victory in France?
-excerpt: <b>Labour losing support on three fronts.
+excerpt: Labour losing support on three fronts.
 Is Wales the new Scotland?
-What are the chances of a Le Pen victory in France?</b>
+What are the chances of a Le Pen victory in France?
 ---

 ### Labour losing support on three fronts